Code-Institute-Org/Hirecycle_ecomm_site_using_django/README.md

 * If you wish to deploy this app locally, please clone or download this repo and use the following guidelines:

 ## Python
-You must have Python 2.7 installed on your system, available here.
+You must have Python 2.7 installed on your system.
 Download the correct version for your operating system and follow the installation instructions. requirements.txt
 Create and activate a local virtual environment and pip install -r requirements.txt